bitwes/GodotEditorHandles/ideas.md

 # TODO
 * I think editor_rect_properties needs to make itself local to scene in _init().
 This way the user doesn't have to remember to do that.
+* DragSnap should not be looking at difference in size, but position (snap to grid, not incremental size change).
+* DragSnap should be applied to movement.

+# Move resize/move of targets to resource
+If the resource does the movement and resizing of nodes then we won't need to add an EditorRect control at runtime.

 # Setting which properties are editable
-It looks like we can use the ower and/or parent to decide if we are editing the object that has the properties or an instance of it in another scene.
+It looks like we can use the owner and/or parent to decide if we are editing the object that has the properties or an instance of it in another scene.
 This could be useful in deciding which properties are enabled/disabled/visible when editing the instance.

 ```
 print(self, '|  |', get_parent(), '|  |', owner)